MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-left-outer.md

+---
+title: "Merge queries: Left outer Join"
+description: An article on how to perform a Merge operation in Power Query using the Left Outer Join kind.
+author: ptyx507
+ms.service: powerquery
+ms.reviewer:
+ms.date: 06/30/2020
+ms.author: v-miesco
+---

 # Merge queries: Left outer Join

 A left outer join is one of the Join kinds available inside the Merge queries window in Power Query.
-You can read more about the Merge operations in Power Query from the article [Merge Operations Overview](merge-operations-overview.md).
+You can read more about the Merge operations in Power Query from the article [Merge Operations Overview](merge-queries-overview.md).

 The Left Outer Join keeps all rows from the left table, and brings any matching rows from the right table.